Homonormativity: Media

-Andre Cavalcante says that as homosexuality becomes socially tolerated, representations of LGBT characters in film and television have come to reinforce strictures of cisgender, white, and binary authority.
+Andre Cavalcante says that as homosexuality becomes socially tolerated, representations of LGBTQ characters in film and television have come to reinforce strictures of cisgender, white, and binary authority.
 Gay writer and director Ryan Murphy's sitcom The New Normal has been critiqued for its homonormative portrayal of queer culture and deemed "more damaging than entertaining."
 Homonormative media representations are seen only as mimetic of heterosexual normality, reinforcing gay caricatures and "palatable adherents to cherished societal norms and dominant ideologies."
-Such representations, it is argued, omit the queer realities of non-white, non-binary LGBT people, papering over the lived experiences of variant identities and enforcing a "hierarchy by which individuals are expected to conform and are punished if they do not."
+Such representations, it is argued, omit the queer realities of non-white, non-binary LGBTQ people, papering over the lived experiences of variant identities and enforcing a "hierarchy by which individuals are expected to conform and are punished if they do not."

-While studies show having LGBT characters appearing in the media decreases prejudice among viewers, many network, cable and streaming services still lack diversity or cross-"community" representation when portraying queer characters.
-A 2015 GLAAD report profiling LGBT media representation found gay men (41%) still overwhelmingly featured as primary queer characters, despite increases in LGBT representation across a variety of sexual and gender identities.
-More LGBT content was produced in the media in 2018.
+While studies show having LGBTQ characters appearing in the media decreases prejudice among viewers, many network, cable and streaming services still lack diversity or cross-"community" representation when portraying queer characters.
+A 2015 GLAAD report profiling LGBTQ media representation found gay men (41%) still overwhelmingly featured as primary queer characters, despite increases in LGBTQ representation across a variety of sexual and gender identities.
+More LGBTQ content was produced in the media in 2018.
 According to GLAAD'S Annual Where We Are on TV Report, which records LGBTQ+ representation on television, the number of queer characters on TV shows rose 8.8%.
 Queer people of color also saw an increase in screen time; they outnumbered white queer people on television for the first time in the report's history.
 1% of the population is intersex, so intersex people are almost completely omitted in the media, with discourses of binary gender identity largely excluding and displacing those who do not fall into the two categories of sex and gender.